modina-eu/sfdcanbac-best-chat/app/docs/airtable.md

 How to setup Airtable
 --------

-First, if you haven't made an account on Airtable, sign up with your email.
+First, if you haven't made an account on Airtable, please sign up with your email.
 (If you want to support this project, you can [sign up with my invite code](https://airtable.com/invite/r/vt3Outyp).
 Thanks!)

 Airtable has Bases and Workspaces.
 A Base is like a project: for example, inspirations for a dance performance or memories from a family trip.
 A Workspace is a space for a team working on various projects, or Bases.
 It may be a collection of projects from the collective, or a set of family trips.
 To start, we can keep it simple; we start with a default Workspace and create a new Base.